MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/update-policy.md

 The update policy `IsTransactional` setting defines whether the update policy is transactional and can affect the behavior of the policy update, as follows:

-* If the value is set to the default value, *false* (`IsTransactional:``false`), the update policy doesn't guarantee consistency between data in the source and target table.
+* `IsTransactional:false`: If the value is set to the default value, *false*, the update policy doesn't guarantee consistency between data in the source and target table.
 If an update policy fails, data is ingested only to the source table and not to the target table.
 In this scenario, ingestion operation is successful.

-* If the value is set to *true* (`IsTransactional:``true`), the setting does guarantee consistency between data in the source and target tables.
+* `IsTransactional:true`: If the value is set to *true*, the setting does guarantee consistency between data in the source and target tables.
 If an update policy fails, data isn't ingested to the source or target table.
 In this scenario, the ingestion operation is unsuccessful.

 ### Handling failures